dany994/vak-opensource/trunk/hardware/rtlsim/README.txt

     2) Event-driven;
     3) Simple data structures;
     4) No dynamic memory allocation;
-    5) Using standard POSIX getcontext() calls for coroutines.
+    5) Using standard setjmp/longjmp() calls for coroutines.

 Tested on Linux.